Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/category_mapping.md

 linkTitle: Use Discovery Agent to categorize your APIs
 draft: false
 weight: 10
-description: Understand how the Discovery Agent can automatically categorize discovered APIs when publishing to Amplify Central.
-Learn how you can add conditions and associated categories when those conditions are met.
 ---
+This topic explains how the Discovery Agent can automatically categorize discovered APIs when publishing to Amplify Central.
+Learn how to add conditions and associated categories when those conditions are met.

 {{< alert title="Note" color="primary" >}}
 The automatic categorization filter is only available in the Axway API Manager Discovery Agent.
 Support in the other agents is coming soon!